O Beads

 Designing with O beads

-O beads feature again inaslan_detail my twin-hole or Superduo beads.
+O beads feature again in my twin-hole or Superduo beads.

 O Beads are great for bead embroidery and just perfect for stab stitch.
 I ended up using their slightly larger counterpart, wheel beads, for this cuff.
 However, the O beads would work just as well, so this is a great project to try.
 You can find the pattern here.